 Kanji characters, derived from Chinese characters, are broadly utilized in Japanese names.
 Each kanji person represents a word or idea and might bring meanings such as auspicious symbols, natural elements, private traits, or cultural beliefs.
 Kanji characters are selected carefully for their significance and symbolism.

-Two possible readings for kanji characters in Japanese names
+Two possible readings for kanji characters in cool Japanese names for girls and boys

 The two readings for characters in Japanese names are onyomi and kunyomi.
 Both readings are possible.
 As a result, names are pronounced differently.